Dear David: Production

+Development

-Dear David was a Twitter thread created by BuzzFeed writer Adam Ellis in which he describes his encounter with a ghost.
+Dear David was based on a Twitter thread created by former BuzzFeed writer Adam Ellis in which he describes his encounter with a ghost.
 The story was updated between August 7 and December 12, 2017, and went viral online, gaining Ellis over 1 million followers on Twitter.
+In February 2018, Ellis left BuzzFeed for independent ventures, leaving the story on hiatus.
 On June 6, 2018, BuzzFeed Studios announced its plan to adapt the story into a feature film, with Mike Van Waes writing the screenplay.
 In an interview, Ellis said his story was based on actual events and that he had "never been interested in convincing anyone that ghosts are real – I just wanted to tell my story."
 In November 2018, New Line Cinema acquired the rights to the story.

 In July 2020, BuzzFeed Studios and Lionsgate Films announced a partnership to produce and distribute a number of feature films.
 In November 2021, BuzzFeed and Lionsgate acquired the rights to the story from New Line Cinema and hired John McPhail to direct.

+Casting

+In January 2022, Justin Long, Augustus Prew, and Andrea Bang were confirmed to star.

+Filming

 Production took place in Toronto, Canada, and wrapped in December 2021.

-In January 2022, Justin Long, Augustus Prew, and Andrea Bang were confirmed to star.
+Post-production

+McPhail, in an interview with Screen Rant, stated that practical effects were extensively used to "make everything feel just that little bit more real".
+One such example is the blood rig on the knife, so it's cutting across and blood would appear.

 Release

-The film is scheduled to be released by Lionsgate.
+Originally, the film was set for a 2022 release, however Lionsgate pushed back the release date to October 13, 2023.

+Reception

+Meagan Navarro of Bloody Disgusting also gave a rating of two-and-a-half stars out of five, who disliked the pacing (calling it "a rather sleepy affair"), lack of scares in favor of internal character conflict, later telling readers to revisit the original Twitter thread "for genuine frights".
+Kristy Puchko, in her review for Mashable, stated that the film "plays like a bad nightmare", further criticizing the lack of coherence and shock value.

+In more negative reviews, Tomris Laffly of TheWrap called Dear David "a dull horror film that's anything but scary."
+In a one out of four star review on RogerEbert.com, Monica Castillo stated that "something is lost in moving Dear David from its native digital platform," negatively comparing it against Zola, a 2020 movie also adapted from Twitter.
+David Ehrlich, on a review published by IndieWire gave a grade of D+ and wrote "Alas, this low-rent, no-energy, seen-it-all-before genre wank left me absolutely terrified of returning to an era when micro-blogged cries for help could last for half a year and run the length of a novella."